What ambassadors make possible.

 He lives what Soirée stands for: Black artistry at its highest is not an exception to the tradition — it is the tradition, fully spoken.

-As Founding Ambassador, Calvin brings his artistry, his network, and his perspective to the work of building cultural infrastructure that honors Black classical artists — and makes room for what comes next.
+As Founding Ambassador, Calvin brings his artistry, his network, and his perspective to an institution building something lasting — one that honors Black classical artists and makes room for what comes next.

 Ambassador Circle.

-Artists and cultural voices who help expand how audiences encounter, understand, and support the fine and classical performing arts.
+Artists and cultural voices who help expand how audiences encounter, understand, and sustain the fine and classical performing arts.

 Artists and cultural voices across the industry.

-Soirée is currently accepting interest from artists and cultural voices working across the fine and classical performing arts.
+Soirée welcomes artists and cultural voices working across the fine and classical performing arts.

 Dance